flhofer/dell_TB16_firmware/README.md

 * Add the Realtek card, and then on the right, choose the second streams for left and right for audio output
 * Optionally, add a second device with a microphone, e.g., the Webcam microphone

-Now, you can select the line out by opening the settings top-right and clicking the arrow on the right corner of the sound settings.
+Now, you can select the line-out by opening the settings in the top-right and clicking the arrow in the right corner of the sound settings.